mindulle/garden/content/Develop/Trees/Learn/6th standards/Network/HTTP/🎉HTTP.md

 - challenges during implementing features.
 - helpful supports deserve to remember.
 - Glean tips using `mindulle-cli` for digital gardening.
+- TODO : describe how to use obsidian web chrome extension to append to existing note.

 # Showcases
 - construct visual gallery to summarize your expriences.